Federal Employee's Compensation Act (Worker's Compensation Benefits)

 The Federal Employees’ Compensation Act (FECA) (5 U.S.C.
 8101) is the law governing the payment of workers’ compensation benefits to federal employees who suffer a disability due to personal injury (including occupational disease) sustained while in the performance of duty and recurrences of such disabilities.
 Compensation payments can be made after wage loss begins and medical evidence shows that the employee is unable to perform the duties of his or her regular job.
 The act also provides for the payment of benefits to dependents if a job-related injury or disease causes the employee’s death.

-FECA is administered by the Labor Department’s Office of Workers’ Compensation Programs (OWCP) through district offices (see the table in this section), www.dol.gov/owcp/dfec.
+FECA is administered by the Labor Department’s Office of Workers’ Compensation Programs (OWCP) through district offices (see www.dol.gov/owcp/dfec).
 The Employees’ Compensation Operations and Management Portal at www.ecomp.dol.gov allows employees to download claim forms, file claims, track the status of existing claims, and upload new documents in existing claims, among other services.

 All injuries, including disease proximately caused by employment, sustained while in the performance of duty by civilian employees of the United States (with the exception of non-appropriated fund employees), are covered, as are diseases and illnesses aggravated, accelerated or precipitated by the employment.
 Damage to or destruction of medical braces, artificial limbs, and other prosthetic devices incidental to a job-related personal injury is also compensable.
 Federal employees generally are eligible for FECA coverage regardless of the length of their service or the type of position held.
 Probationary, temporary, part-time, seasonal, intermittent and term employees are covered on the same basis as permanent employees.
 Also, coverage is provided by special legislation to Peace Corps and VISTA volunteers, federal petit or grand jurors, volunteer members of the Civil Air Patrol, Reserve Officer Training Corps cadets, Job Corps, Neighborhood Youth Corps and Youth Conservation Corps enrollees, and nonfederal law enforcement officers under certain circumstances (e.g., situations involving crimes against the United States).

-To claim benefits under FECA, an employee who sustains a work-related traumatic injury must give notice of the injury on Form CA-1, which may be obtained from the employer or from the online address above.
-The employee must submit this notice to the employer.
+To claim benefits under FECA, an employee who sustains a work-related traumatic injury must give notice of the injury on Form CA-1, which may be obtained from the employer or at www.dol.gov/owcp/dfec/regs/compliance/forms.htm.
 Another person, including the employer, may give notice of injury on the employee’s behalf.
-FECA encourages applicants to electronically submit forms that can be submitted in that way.
+FECA encourages applicants to electronically submit the CA-1 and other forms that can be submitted in that way.

 The employee must provide medical and factual evidence to establish the essential elements of a claim.
 These elements generally include proof that the claim was filed within FECA’s statutory time requirements, the injured or deceased person was an employee within the scope defined by FECA, the employee sustained an injury or disease, the employee was in the performance of duty when the injury occurred, and the employee’s compensable condition resulted from the injury.